webscreens/screen-enumeration/EXPLAINER.md

 ## Use cases

 * **Slide show presentation using multiple screens**
-  * Open the presentation, speaker notes, and presenter controls on different screens in fullscreen mode.
+  * Open the presentation, speaker notes, and presenter controls on the most appropriate screen for each window.
-  * Move the speaker notes to a specific screen, not in fullscreen mode.
+  * Move the speaker notes to a specific screen.
 * **Finance applications with multiple dashboards**
   * Starting the app opens all the dashboards across multiple screens.
 * **Video player that optimizes video specs/quality for each screen**
-  * Video is optimized for the screen on which it is rendered.
+  * Video format is optimized for the screen on which it is rendered.

-## Goals / Non-goals
+## Goals

+### Current goals

+* Enable access to available displays on both `window` and service worker scopes
+* Expose a subset of display properties needed to route content to the most suitable display

+### Future goals

+* Enable access to Chromecast displays

+### Non-goals

+* Expose an exhaustive set of display properties known to the OS

 ## Proposal